openvrmc/OpenVR-MotionCompensation/Readme.md

 See the wiki

 ## Building
-1. Open *'VRInputEmulator.sln'* in Visual Studio 2019.
+1. Open *'VRMotionCompensation.sln'* in Visual Studio 2019.
 2. Build Solution

 # License